benhook1013/space-game/lib/ui/settings_overlay.md

 ## Features

-- Sliders adjust volume, HUD button, minimap, text, joystick scales, gameplay ranges and starfield tile size.
+- Sliders adjust volume, HUD button, minimap, text, joystick scales, gameplay ranges and starfield tile size, density and brightness.
 - Sections separate HUD scaling from range scaling for easier navigation.
 - Bordered layout limits width on large screens for clarity.
 - Opens from the HUD; closing returns to the game.